NLESC-JCER/cpp2wasm/README.md

 const root = finder.find(guess);
 ```

-And send the result back to the web worker consumer.
+And send the result back to the web worker consumer as a outgoing message.

 ```{.js #post-result}
 // this JavaScript snippet is before referred to as #post-result